Gola Bazar, Uttar Pradesh

 Gola Bazar is a town and a nagar panchayat in Gorakhpur district in the Indian state of Uttar Pradesh.
 It is also known for its gold market.
 It is located near the Saryu (Ghaghra) river.
 This river itself is a border between Gorakhpur and Azamgarh.
-Distance from Gorakhpur City is around 54 km via kauriram.It is a one of the tehsil of Gorakhpur.It is very famous for its ghats which are on the bank of river Saryu.
+Distance from Gorakhpur City is around 54 km via kauriram.
+It is one of the tehsils of Gorakhpur.
+It is very famous for its ghats which are on the bank of river Saryu.
 Gola market is very famous among the villages and other towns around it.
-It also known for its wide culture.